Post Partum Complications

-Subinvolution of placental sites
+Subinvolution of Placental Sites

 Some degree of vulval discharge is normal for a week or so after whelping.
 Subinvolution of the uterus at one or more of the placental sites is suspected if the discharge persists.
 Bleeding may also continue at the margin of the previous placental attachment.
-In some cases, bleeding may even last for weeks or months after the whelping before it resolves naturally.
+In some cases, bleeding may last for weeks or months after the whelping before it resolves naturally.
 Oxytocin and antibiotics are of no assistance in these cases.
 Affected bitches usually appear normal with no signs of illness or weakness unless the bleeding is so marked that anaemia results.
-Desexing is required in case of anaemia.
+Desexing is required in cases of anaemia.